NLxAROSA/rtms-scribe-terraform-aws/README.md

 ls out/*.json | sort | xargs jq -r '.result.text_display' | tr '\n' ' '
 ```

 For consumers that want a single rolled-up artifact, add a small "stitcher" — either a Lambda triggered by `meeting.rtms_stopped` that reads all segments and writes `transcripts/<uuid>.jsonl`, or an S3 Event → Lambda that appends each segment to a running JSONL as it arrives.
+Alternatively, use [Zoom Scribe Batch Mode](https://developers.zoom.us/docs/ai-services/scribe/batch-mode/) or capture audio for the entire meeting and pass it into [Zoom Scribe Fast Mode](https://developers.zoom.us/docs/ai-services/scribe/fast-mode/).

 ---

-## Status

-Design only — not implemented in this repo yet.
-The hooks (one variable, one IAM expansion, one task-definition conditional, ~150 lines of worker code) are scoped but unmerged.
-The default `worker_image` is the pre-Scribe build; adopting this design requires rebuilding via `scripts/build-and-push-worker.sh` and pointing `worker_image` at the new ECR tag.
+More detailed info can be found in the base [RTMS on AWS: Terraform Template](https://github.com/zoom/rtms-terraform-aws) repo.